luccanog/stock-market/README.md

 ## About

-* **Stock.Market.WebApi.GraphQL** - The main application where the graphql commands are going to be handle.
+* **Stock.Market.WebApi.GraphQL** - The main application where the graphql commands are going to be validated and them sent to the Kafka stream.

 * **Stock.Market.HistoryFetcher** - Background service in charge of retrieving Nasdaq data and update the StockHistory.
+This service is triggered periodically according to the FetchDataInterval environment variable.
+It checks each symbols from acquired Stocks and stores the current stock quotation in the database

-* **Stock.Market.EventProcessor** - Background service which consumes Kafka events to Buy or Sell shares.
+* **Stock.Market.EventProcessor** - Background service which consumes Kafka events(to Buy or Sell shares) and updates de database with the required information.

 * **Stock.Market.Data** - Library with Entities, DBContext and Migrations.